What is TIAA Traditional Annuity?

 Retirement Income Phase

-Subject to the terms of your employer’s plan, you choose when and how much to convert to lifetime income.
+Subject to the terms of your employer's plan, you choose when and how much to convert to lifetime income.
 You can choose to receive income from TIAA Traditional for the rest of your life.
 You can also choose options that will continue to pay a spouse or partner if you pass before they do.
-There’s also the potential for your lifetime income to increase during your retirement years, which may help offset some of the effects of inflation.
-1
+There's also the potential for your lifetime income to increase during your retirement years, which may help offset some of the effects of inflation.1 You can combine lifetime income with other income options, payment frequencies, and payment start dates to meet your retirement income and estate planning needs.
+For more information, see TIAA's Income Options videoOpens dialog.

 What are some benefits of TIAA Traditional?

-Allocating some of your savings to TIAA Traditional can add stability to your portfolio, can provide competitive returns over all market cycles, and offer certainty that you can receive an income you can’t outlive.
+Allocating some of your savings to TIAA Traditional can add stability to your portfolio, can provide competitive returns over all market cycles, and offer certainty that you can receive an income for as long as you live.
 While there is no one-size-fits-all formula for allocating retirement dollars among asset types based on your financial objectives, time frame and tolerance for risk, you may want to maintain a well-diversified portfolio that may also include stocks, bonds, real estate and other investments.

 In addition, our mission-based approach can provide you with two distinctive additional potential benefits.
 Like all insurance companies, we are required to set money aside to protect your benefits.
 However, unlike most other insurance companies, and consistent with our non-profit heritage, to the extent the reserves we set aside prove to be unneeded, they have been returned to retirees to increase the amount of lifetime income they receive initially and over time.